stratumn/sdk-js/README.md

 - a `CredentialSecret` object containing the email and password of the account
 - a `PrivateKeySecret` object containing the signing private key of the account

+Notes:

+- You can find the workflow id in the url of your workflow.
+For example, when looking at `https://trace.stratumn.com/workflow/95572258`, the id is `95572258`.
-Note: when a `PrivateKeySecret` is provided, a unique message is generated, signed and sent to [Account](https://account.stratumn.com) for validation.
+- When a `PrivateKeySecret` is provided, a unique message is generated, signed and sent to [Account](https://account.stratumn.com) for validation.
 We check that the signature and the message are valid and return an authentication token in that case.

 ### Creating a new trace